This article is for spinners who are dealing with a wool moth infestation in their stash! (Applies to a yarn stash, too!)

 Step 5: Clean, Contain and Protect the Good Fiber

 Any fiber that you believe is still safe needs to be stored in a way that keeps it that way as much as possible.
-Most of us have smaller batches of fiber in small plastic bags.
-If you have whole fleeces, they should each have their own double bag and plastic bin, just like the smaller packets of fiber.
+It needs to have multiple layers of protection.
+This is to prevent any moth larvae from entering, but also to isolate any larvae from the rest of your stash if you missed some in your sorting!
+Keep small amounts of fiber in doubled small plastic bags.
+Whole fleeces should each have their own double bag and plastic bin, just like the smaller packets of fiber.

-- Be sure to check each bag for dust in the corners.
+- Be sure to check each bag, box, or bin for dust in the corners.
 Don’t assume it’s vegetable matter.
 If there’s dust, toss it over in the pile of suspicious fiber!

 - Check to see that each bag is intact, with no holes or scratches or weak spots.